 First of all, the traditional dish calls for only three ingredients: egg, potato, and salt.
 This makes it really easy to prepare.

 Secondly, Tortilla de Patatas is widely consumed in Spain as their “second breakfast.”
 People consume it with either a café con Leche or a small draft beer.

 Lastly, the dish can be easily cooked based on your preference.
-Some like their egg dish a bit on the soft side while others prefer the thoroughly-cooked version.
+Some like their egg dish slightly on the soft side, while others prefer the thoroughly cooked version.

 Also, if you wish to add in other ingredients like onion, you are free to do so.